renesugar/calc_e/README.md

 # About

-calc_e is a sample calculation application built using Electron.
+calc_e is a sample calculator application built using Electron.

 ## Build